muzaffar640/commitpress/.github/ISSUE_TEMPLATE/feature_request.md

 **Describe alternatives you've considered**
 A clear and concise description of any alternative solutions or features you've considered.

-**Does this align with the "database-free" philosophy?**
+**Does this align with CommitPress philosophy?**
-Please explain how this feature maintains the simplicity and database-free nature of the project.
+Please explain how this feature maintains the simplicity and database-free nature of CommitPress.

 **Use case example**
 Provide a specific example of how this feature would be used: